ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

 ## Use `kubectl` to help you when updating your K3s cluster

 This chapter explains the procedures for updating the K3s software that runs your Kubernetes cluster, and also how to update the apps deployed in it.
-To help you in all this, you will need the `kubectl` client system you used to deploy the apps on your K3s Kubernetes cluster.
+To help you in all this, ready the `kubectl` client system you used to deploy the apps on your K3s Kubernetes cluster.

 ## Examining your K3s Kubernetes cluster